lambdastack/lambdastack/docs/home/howto/UPGRADE.md

 3. Finally, start the upgrade with:

     ```shell
-    lscli upgrade -b /buildoutput/ --offline-requirements /requirementsoutput/
+    lambdastack upgrade -b /buildoutput/ --offline-requirements /requirementsoutput/
     ```

    This will backup and upgrade the Ansible inventory in the provided build folder `/buildoutput/` which will be used to perform the upgrade of the components.
-The `--offline-requirements` flag tells LScli where to find the folder with requirements (`/requirementsoutput/`) prepared in steps 1 and 2 which is needed for the offline upgrade.
+The `--offline-requirements` flag tells LambdaStack where to find the folder with requirements (`/requirementsoutput/`) prepared in steps 1 and 2 which is needed for the offline upgrade.

 ## Additional parameters

-The `lscli upgrade` command has additional flags:
+The `lambdastack upgrade` command has additional flags:

 - `--wait-for-pods`.
 When this flag is added, the Kubernetes upgrade will wait until all pods are in the **ready** state before proceeding.
 This can be useful when a zero downtime upgrade is required. **Note: that this can also cause the